-- Early warning is limited to hard wire or battery smoke alarms within each of the resident's Maisonette the equipment is subjected to a cyclical test. - 2) Based on information collated from in house teams (JM) and previous risk assessments the smoke alarms within resident's flats / Maisonettes are installed to a minimum of an LD3 Standard.
+- Early warning is limited to hard wire or battery smoke alarms within each of the resident's Flats the equipment is subjected to a cyclical test. - 2) Based on information collated from flats sampled, in house teams (JM) and previous risk assessments the smoke alarms within resident's flats are installed to a minimum of an LD3 Standard (as confirmed by residents).